RatnaPriya-2/CaterSpot--Catering--Order-System/README.md

 CaterSpot is a web-based catering and food ordering application that allows users to browse menu items, add them to a cart, place orders, and track order history.
 The application also provides an admin interface to manage menu items and monitor orders efficiently.

+This project is designed to demonstrate frontend architecture, role-based access, and real-time data handling using Firebase.

 ---

 ## 🚀 Features